 I absolutely love, love, love gingerbread.
-Gingerbread cookies, gingerbread loaf (bless you Starbucks) and now these Gingerbread Cookie Bars have come into my life and completely taken the top prize for favorite gingerbread treat.
+Gingerbread cookies, gingerbread loaf (bless you Starbucks), and now these Gingerbread Cookie Bars have come into my life and completely taken the top prize for favorite gingerbread treat.
 Did you know they even have Gingerbread Oreos now??
 I’ll still take these bars over those silly Oreos any day.
-They are right up there with my favorite Christmas treats, like Peppermint Patty Brownies, Magic Layer Brownie Bars and Peanut Butter Blossoms.
+They are right up there with my favorite Christmas treats, like Peppermint Patty Brownies, Magic Layer Brownie Bars, and Peanut Butter Blossoms.

 These Gingerbread Cookie Bars have the most wonderful texture – they are soft and chewy and just melt in your mouth.
 You can top them with a basic white icing, or with a delicious cream cheese frosting or don’t top them at all.
 I promise they are delicious any way you serve them.

-- Start by preheat the oven to 350 degrees and greasing a 9-inch x 13-inch baking dish with a nonstick cooking spray.
+- Start by preheating the oven to 350 degrees and greasing a 9-inch x 13-inch baking dish with a nonstick cooking spray.
 You could also line the pan with parchment paper if you like.

 - In a large bowl, preferably with a stand mixer, combine butter, sugar, brown sugar, vanilla, and molasses and beat until the batter is creamy and fluffy.
 The batter does get thick, so a stand mixer works best if you have one.

-- Mix in eggs and then flour, baking soda and spices (cinnamon, nutmeg, ginger and allspice).
+- Mix in eggs and then flour, baking soda, and spices (cinnamon, nutmeg, ginger, and allspice).

 - The batter will be quite thick, like cookie dough, so you will need to spread it into the pan using your fingers or a silicone spatula to avoid sticking.

 - Bake your Gingerbread Bars for 15-20 minutes, or until a toothpick inserted in the center comes out clean, with just a few crumbs.